 Can you obtain security clearance with a criminal record?

 An Employment Contract can be created on a contracting platform such as Legislate by answering a few simple questions and choosing the key terms of your agreement.
 Unlike getting templates online, Legislate guarantees employment agreements which are up-to-date with the law, lawyer-reviewed and simple to understand.
-You can read our tutorial on them here.
+You can read our employment contract tutorial to create your employment contract in minutes.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.